Haga clic aquí para español (Traductor de Google)

 About the Ensembles

-We have two ensembles for our students.
-These include all instruments, and each instrument plays a different part.
+We have two large string ensembles for our students.
+These include violins, violas, cellos, and upright basses, and each instrument plays a different part.
 These ensembles complement our group classes by focusing on ensemble playing skills such as listening to other instruments, playing differing notes and rhythms confidently, and following a conductor.

 We have a 2 for 1 deal for our ensembles.
 Students who are enrolled in Level 2 or Level 3 can join JO or CO for free!